andrewmouldon/parameter-golf/records/track_non_record_16mb/2026-03-27_Mixture_of_Convolutions/README.md

 ---

 ## Practical Considerations
-MoC is more expensive than standard short convolution due to per-token kernel composition, as it cannot utilize highly optimized existing short-conv kernels which assume static weights.
+MoC is more expensive than standard short convolution due to per-token kernel composition, as it cannot utilize highly optimized existing short-conv implementations which assume static weights.

 As a result, MoC is not currently competitive on the time-constrained leaderboard, but is evaluated here in the fixed-step setting.